Strategy & Positioning

 - How do VCs build market maps with AI?

-Here is the asymmetry that should worry founders: when an AI answer leaves you out, nothing notifies you.
-There is no bounce report, no lost-deal debrief, no "we passed because..." email.
-The deck simply never gets requested.
-A pitch meeting gives you a room to fix a misconception.
-The AI screen gives you nothing.
+Here is the part that should worry founders.
+When an AI answer leaves you out, nothing tells you.
+No bounce report, no lost-deal debrief, no "we passed because" email.
+At least in a pitch meeting you can correct a wrong impression on the spot.
+When an AI screens you out, you never get that chance.

 | Failure mode | What the investor sees | First fix |